Oncovirus: Variations

 DNA oncoviruses typically cause cancer by inactivating p53 and Rb, thereby allowing unregulated cell division and creating tumors.
 There may be many different mechanisms which have evolved separately; in addition to those described above, for example, the Human Papillomavirus inactivates p53 by sequestering it in the cytoplasm.

 SV40 has been well studied and does not cause cancer in humans, but a recently discovered analogue called Merkel cell polyomavirus has been associated with Merkel cell carcinoma, a form of skin cancer.
 The Rb binding feature is believed to be the same between the two viruses.

 RNA oncoviruses

 In the 1960s, the replication process of RNA virus was believed to be similar to other single-stranded RNA.
 Single-stranded RNA replication involves RNA-dependent RNA synthesis which meant that virus-coding enzymes would make partial double-stranded RNA.
-This belief was proven to be incorrect because there were no double-stranded RNA found in the retrovirus cell.
+This belief was shown to be incorrect because there were no double-stranded RNA found in the retrovirus cell.
 In 1964, Howard Temin proposed a provirus hypothesis, but shortly after reverse transcription in the retrovirus genome was discovered.